 So what exactly is ‘Voice over Internet Protocol’?

-VoIP represents the set of conditions that allow a phone or video call to take place over the internet.
-With the constant development of faster broadband speeds and the omnipresence of Wi-Fi, VoIP technology has really taken off in recent years.
+It represents the set of conditions that allow a phone or video call to take place over the internet.
+With the constant development of faster broadband speeds and the omnipresence of Wi-Fi, Voice Over Internet Protocol technology has really taken off in recent years.
 It uses internet data packets to connect phone calls – fear not, it can still connect to POTS phone numbers!
-The use of VoIP is becoming so widespread that BT, for example, are planning to scrap their traditional POTS by 2025.
+It’s use is becoming so widespread that BT, for example, are planning to scrap their traditional POTS by 2025.

 That’s all very interesting, but how will it actually benefit me?

-One of the best selling points for VoIP services is the flexibility it provides.
+One of the best selling points is the flexibility it provides.
 It can adapt to the ever-evolving scale of your business needs; all you have to do is get in contact with your VoIP service provider.

 A bit more convincing… I bet it costs a fortune though!

-Owing to the fact that VoIP uses your internet connection to make calls, its quality is only outshone by its affordability.
-The low setup and maintenance costs are part of the reason that VoIP systems work out cheaper than POTS systems.
-Of course, the exact amount depends on which VoIP provider you choose to go with.
+Owing to the fact that it uses your internet connection to make calls, its quality is only outshone by its affordability.
+The low setup and maintenance costs are part of the reason that they work out cheaper than POTS systems.
+Of course, the exact amount depends on which provider you choose to go with.